esPass/espass.github.io/how.md

 ### Mime-type

-The mime-type for esPass [will be](https://github.com/esPass/tasks/issues/1) "application/vnd.espass-espass+zip"
+The media-type for esPass is "application/vnd.espass-espass+zip" - more details about [espass media-type assignment at iana here](http://www.iana.org/assignments/media-types/application/vnd.espass-espass+zip).

 Processes
 ---------